What is a car hobby without a space to work?

 Finally, I love my hobby and my hobby includes being the one to do all the work on my cars and I need a dedicated space to do that work in so that it can be as efficient, effective, and comfortable as possible given my financial constraints.

-Outside of the straight forward goal of "build the Service Garage," there are several criteria that need to be met:
+Outside of the straight forward goal of "build the Wrench Works," there are several criteria that need to be met:

 - It needs to be as inexpensive as I can build it and still meet my needs to the best of my ability.

-- I need to gain the most functionality out of an inadequate space as I can, which will mean spending more in some areas to achieve greater versatility.
+- I need to gain the most functionality out of a small space as I can, which will mean spending more in some areas to achieve greater versatility.

 - My hobby isn't building garages, it's about my cars, so I want the Service Garage built as quickly as possible.
 While I'm still going to enjoy this project, every day it isn't completed is a day lost because I'm not able to work on my project cars.

-All that means I need to build a garage as quickly as possible, as inexpensively as possible to achieve the results I need to achieve while making as many adjustments as needed to make a building that's too small work for my needs as best as I can.
+All that means I need to build a garage as quickly as possible, as inexpensively as possible to achieve the results I need to achieve while making as many adjustments as needed to make a building that's not optimal work for my needs as best as I can.

-In theory, if and/or when this building goes up, the complex should already be almost entirely finished, missing only this garage, its driveway and walkways.
+In theory, if and/or when this building goes up, the complex should already be almost entirely finished, missing only this garage, its driveway, walkways, and fence.

 The scope of this project is limited to the Service Garage.
 While many people that build a similar garage may be considering the driveway as part of this build, I consider that as part of a separate project to construct the complex surrounding it.

 Two related projects that this one doesn't include are outfitting it with equipment and the final move-in.
-This project only relates to the actual build of the structure, its foundation, and the utilities that go to and are included in it.
+This project only relates to the actual build of the structure, its foundation, and the utilities that are included in it.

 Lastly, even if I could, I'm not going to throw up an eyesore or something I can't see to work in, lacks access to power, or has marginal doors, fit and finish — not even to save a few dollars, which is all that would gain me at best.
 So, I won't allow any corners to be cut to save money that would further impact either the functionality or appearance beyond what is inherent in the design.